Joby Wright

 Joseph A. "Joby" Wright (born September 5, 1950) is an American former college and professional basketball player who was men's basketball head coach at Miami University and at the University of Wyoming.
-Married to Loretta Wright, August 18, 2017.

 Early life

 Wright starred in basketball at Johnson High School in Savannah, Georgia.
 In 2004, the Savannah News named Wright one of the "Fantastic 15" top 15 all-time high school basketball players in Savannah.

 College career

 Wright played college basketball at Indiana University, where in three varsity seasons he averaged 17.4 points per game and a total of 1,272 points.
 As a sophomore in 1969–70, Wright averaged 14.7 points for game, tied for second on the team, and he was second in rebounds.

 As a junior in 1970–71, Wright had a career-high 18 rebounds in one game against Notre Dame.
 He was again the second-leading scorer with 17.8 points per game (behind George McGinnis) and third in rebounding.
 The Hoosiers posted a 17–7 record under coach Lou Watson.

 In 1971–72, Wright's senior season, Bob Knight became the Hoosiers' coach.
 Wright was named team captain and earned all-Big Ten honors, leading the Hoosiers in scoring with 19.9 points per game, and he was second in rebounding.
 The Hoosiers posted a 17–8 record and played in the National Invitation Tournament (NIT).